jerome89/graphene/README.md

 Many people helped with the Graphene project.

 - jerome89 ([https://github.com/jerome89]) : He found the grammar of Graphite functions in the disthene project.
 This helped us to create a better metric system.
 Additionally, he helped develop the faulty function of the graphene itself and the overall system development.
+- drunkencoding : He developed and maintained the entire metric core system like Elasticsearch indexing logic and time life cycle in the metric key (path).
+Without him, the metric system would only be able to handle simple traffic.

 ## License